How to Calculate Elasticity of Demand: A Beginner's Guide

 • Divide the change in amount demanded by the preliminary amount demanded.

-Calculate the Proportion Change in Worth
+Calculate the Share Change in Worth

-• Discover the preliminary worth.
+• Discover the preliminary value.

-• Discover the ultimate worth.
+• Discover the ultimate value.

-That is the change in worth.
+That is the change in value.